How to Stop iPhone Calendar Spam

 • Calendar Z

-All of the apps on this list are free to download, but some offer premium features or paid subscriptions.
+All of the apps on this list are free to download.
+But some offer premium features or paid subscriptions on your iPhone

 Keep Your iPhone and Your Information Safe

 You can browse our blog for more insider tips on keeping your iPhone safe.
-Or, if you’re thinking of upgrading, check out our selection of refurbished iPhones.
-We resell used iPhones in good functioning condition so you’ll always get a quality product.
-We also offer a 30-day return policy, free standard shipping and financing options to help you stay within budget.
+Or, if you’re thinking of upgrading, check out our set of refurbished iPhones.
+We resell used iPhones in functioning condition so you’ll always get a quality product.
+We also give you a 30-day return policy, free standard shipping, and financing options so you can stay within budget.

 Comments